Thomas J. Henning

 Tom Henning joined the Federal Reserve Bank of Kansas City's Omaha Branch Board of Directors in 2016.
 Mr. Henning began his career at Cash-Wa Distributing Co. working after school in 1963, and returned to Cash-Wa on a full time basis in February of 1971.
 He served in the positions of a truck driver, office manager, salesman, sales manager, general manager, and then was made president and CEO in 1987.

-Mr. Henning is a native of Kearney, Nebraska and attended Kearney State College (now University of Nebraska at Kearney), before transferring to the University of Nebraska-Lincoln where he graduated with a bachelor’s degree in business administration.
+Mr. Henning is a native of Kearney, Nebraska and attended Kearney State College (now University of Nebraska at Kearney), and graduated at the University of Nebraska-Lincoln with a bachelor’s degree in business administration.

 Tom is married, and he and his wife have two children that both work in the family business.
 Mary is a professional story teller.
 When he is not working, he spends time with his family, which includes 6 grandchildren, golfing, hunting, or on the Henning family ranch where they raise cattle and horses.